SAP-samples/cloud-workflow-samples/cf-paymentdatachanges-lp/README.md

-## Steps to set up the Fiori Launchpad with My Inbox
+## Steps to set up the Fiori Launchpad with My Inbox application

 In order to render the Custom Task UIs used in the Payment Data Changes process, the Fiori Launchpad needs to have a binding with the following service instances